EducationalTestingService/rsmtool/doc/usage_rsmsummarize.rst

 .. option:: output_dir (optional)

-    The output directory where the report files for this comparison will be stored.
+    The output directory where the report and intermediate ``.csv`` files for this comparison will be stored.

 .. option:: -h, --help